 While COVID-19 has presented many challenges in delivering events WSFB in conjunction with the Queensland Government, our valued partners and stakeholders, industry experts and the wider STEM community is committed to ensuring WSFB is delivered to the highest standard and engages the widest audience possible.
 No matter what, now is the time to celebrate science!

-WSFB is a key event of Curiocity Brisbane a 17-day celebration of science, art and tech, where new possibilities play and big ideas collide.
-From 12 to 28 March 2021, explore a packed program of interactive installations and events located across the City Botanic Gardens, South Bank, South Brisbane’s Culture Precinct and the Brisbane CBD.
+In 2022, Curicocity Brisbane will be delivered as part of WSFB, resulting in a 12-day celebration of science, art and technology, where new possibilities play and big ideas collide.
+From 9 to 20 March 2022, explore a packed program of interactive installations and events located across the Brisbane CBD.

 World Science Festival New York

 Hailed by The New York Times as ‘a new cultural institution’, the World Science Festival – founded by renowned Physicist Professor Brian Greene and Emmy award-winning journalist Tracy Day – has been held annually in New York for more than a decade.